-Interview Date and Participants April 30, 2020 - Phone interview with Ralph Adair, Terry Haukom, Jim Mohn, Tim Lee, and Shane Chatleain (MnDOT) Current Use of Current Cellular Use: Cellular for Long- Cellular service is used where reasonable access to a physical connection Distance Data (e.g. fiber, DSL, cable) is not available.
-Communications Cellular is used mostly for low-bandwidth applications such as portable DMS and RWIS stations.
-Cellular is used for high bandwidth applications (e.g. cameras) if needed, but nonfermence lage but performance lags.
+April 30, 2020 - Phone interview with Ralph Adair, Terry Haukom, Jim Mohn, Tim Lee, and Shane Chatleain (MnDOT) Current Cellular Use: Cellular service is used where reasonable access to a physical connection (e.g. fiber, DSL, cable) is not available.
+Cellular is used mostly for low-bandwidth applications such as portable DMS and RWIS stations.
+Cellular is used for high bandwidth applications (e.g. cameras) if needed, but performance lags.
 Primarily using 4G LTE service.
-Most field devices are an a Vistual Briveta Naturalk (VBN) with Varian Most field devices are on a Virtual Private Network (VPN) with Verizon.
+Most field devices are on a Virtual Private Network (VPN) with Verizon.
 Some issues with cellular in rural areas with limited coverage, and for temporary devices located near intermittent high load sites like a stadium.
 Troubleshooting issues can be difficult with third party services.
-It typically takes more staff time and visits to the site to resolve an issue.
-Cellular Costs: • Initial capital cost is approximately \$800, for the modem and antenna. • Operating cost varies from \$5-\$35/month, plus monthly usage fees.
-Emerging Use of Emerging Cellular Services: Cellular for Long- • No field devices are currently connected to 5G.
-5G ruggedized (i.e. built for Distance Data outdoors) modems are not widely available.
-Communications MnDOT is now on a public safety plan contract with Verizon.
-Selecting Selection Considerations: Communications to Field Devices Selection of communications infrastructure is site-specific and chosen primarily based on available infrastructure (e.g. state-owned fiber) or service (e.g. cellular, microwave) at the site of the field device deployment.
+It typically takes uses atoff time and visite to the site to reaches an issue. takes more staff time and visits to the site to resolve an issue.
+Cellular Costs: • Initial capital cost is approximately \$800, for the modem and antenna.
+Operating cost varies from \$5-\$35/month, plus monthly usage fees.
+Emerging Cellular Services: • No field devices are currently connected to 5G.
+5G ruggedized (i.e. built for outdoors) modems are not widely available.
+MnDOT is now on a public safety plan contract with Verizon.
+Selection Considerations: Selection of communications infrastructure is site-specific and chosen primarily based on available infrastructure (e.g. state-owned fiber) or service (e.g. cellular, microwave) at the site of the field device deployment.
 Other considerations include bandwidth needs and cost.
 Capital funding is easier to obtain than operating funds: It is generally more practical to build and own fiber using capital funds.
-Long-term operating costs for cellular or leased fiber can be expensive, and operating funds to pay ongoing fees are more difficult to secure.
-An added benefit with building fiber is providing service to state-owned buildings such as truck stations in addition to field devices, leveraging the capital investment for multiple purposes.
-Edge Computing and Exception Communications: • Edge computing is used at a pump station that continuously monitors conditions for flooding.
+Long-term operating costs for cellular or leased liber can be expensive, and energing funds to now engoing fees are more difficult to secure.
+An added honofit with building fiber is providing convice to state owned huildings such as truck stations in addition to field devices leveraging the capital investment for multiple purposes.
+Edge Computing and Exception Communications: Edge computing is used at a number station that continuously monitors conditions for flooding.
 The system communicates by exception to notify